-- 3. In order to work as an effective team member, you will need to respect the people with whom you work. - Address instructors with the title "Dr.", "Professor", "Mr." or "Ms." as appropriate to their qualifications.
-It is inappropriate to call an instructor by his/her first name. - Demonstrate the kind of behavior toward your classmates that you expect to demonstrate to your co-workers. - Complete the portion of any team assignment you have agreed to accomplish. - Develop the skill of respectful disagreement and logical argument. - 4.
-The workplace will have nonnegotiable deadlines. - Assume that the due date and time for an assignment is as important as the due date/time for a workplace report. - Assume that the date and time assigned for your presentation is as essential as a due date/time for a presentation to a client. - 5.
-As an adult, you are responsible for the details that accompany your work products. - Present homework assignments in the required format. - Do not assume the instructor will provide staples, paper, folders, printing services or any other material required for your final work product. - On the day of an exam, bring pencils, calculators, and everything you will appropriately need to complete the exam. - 6.
-In the workplace, you are expected to edit written documents for correct word choice, grammar, sentence structure and spelling. - Do not expect to be able to prepare a written assignment without allowing ample time for review and revision.
-You should put all written assignments through several drafts, writing and rewriting over a period of time, before you consider them prepared in a professional manner for submission to your instructor. - 7.
-E-mail is a means of professional communication. - Write e-mails to instructors and students in a professional format.
+In order to work as an effective team member, you will need to respect the people with whom you work, therefore as a student

+- Address instructors with the title "Dr.", "Professor", "Mr." or "Ms." as appropriate to their qualifications.
+It is inappropriate to call an instructor by his/her first name - Demonstrate the kind of behavior toward your classmates that you expect to demonstrate to your co-workers - Complete the portion of any team assignment you have agreed to accomplish. - ❖ Develop the skill of respectful disagreement and logical argument

+The workplace will have nonnegotiable deadlines, therefore as a student

+- ❖ Assume that the due date and time for an assignment is as important as the due date/time for a workplace report - ❖ Assume that the date and time assigned for your presentation is as essential as a due date/time for a presentation to a client

+As an adult, you are responsible for the details that accompany your work products, therefore as a student

+- ❖ Present homework assignments in the required format - ❖ Do not assume the instructor will provide staples, paper, folders, printing services or any other material required for your final work product - ❖ On the day of an exam, bring pencils, calculators, and everything you will appropriately need to complete the exam

+In the workplace, you are expected to edit written documents for correct word choice, grammar, sentence structure and spelling, therefore as a student

+❖ Do not expect to be able to prepare a written assignment without allowing ample time for review and revision.
+You should put all written assignments through several drafts, writing and rewriting over a period of time, before you consider them prepared in a professional manner for submission to your instructor

+E-mail is a means of professional communication and the official communication of the college

+- Write e-mails to instructors and students in a professional format.
 Do not write in the same shorthand used in text messages.
-Language should be gracious and polite. - ✤ Address the recipient by name. - ✤ Use grammatically correct sentences. - Check your spelling. - Sign your complete name. - Include the title and section of the course, if appropriate.
+Language should be gracious and polite

+- ❖ Address the recipient by name

+- Use grammatically correct sentences

+- Check your spelling

+- ❖ Sign your complete name

+- ❖ Include the title and section of the course, if appropriate

-- 8. Improper dress is distracting in the workplace. - When you are attending class and, most importantly, when you are giving a presentation, your attire should not be revealing or offensive.
-Dress appropriately. - 9.
-The organizations for which you want to work will expect and promote ethical behavior. - Ensure that your work is indeed YOUR work.
+Improper dress is distracting in the workplace, therefore as a student

+❖ When you are attending class and, most importantly, when you are giving a presentation, your attire should be professional.
+Dress appropriately

+The organizations for which you want to work will expect and promote ethical behavior, therefore as a student

+❖ Ensure that your work is indeed YOUR work.
 Do not plagiarize from written or electronic sources.
-Do not use the work of others with the intent to present it as your own. - 10.
+Do not use the work of others with the intent to present it as your own

 Even when you are in an entry-level position, colleagues and supervisors expect that your previous experience and education will influence your ability and potential to perform on the job.
-You will be responsible for your own learning. - Take ownership of concepts learned in previous courses and be prepared to apply them to current coursework. - Acknowledge that your effort to acquire your previous academic skills (e.g. your writing and math skills) will affect your performance in many of your courses.
+You will be responsible for your own learning

+- ❖ Take ownership of concepts learned in previous courses and be prepared to apply them to current coursework - Acknowledge that your effort to acquire your previous academic skills (e.g. your writing and math skills) will affect your performance in many of your courses acceptable manners and selecting attire appropriate to professional dress, specific occasions, and college activities are critical factors in the total educational process.
+It is important for all students, faculty, and staff to understand and employ these behaviors, which contributes to optimum morale as well as embellishes the overall campus image.
+The following dress code plays a major role in instilling a sense of integrity and an appreciation for values and ethics